meedan/meedan.com/README.md

 - install standalone global casper and slimerjs executables, for example on a mac with homebrew: `brew install casperjs slimerjs`
 - run the tests with `npm test`

+If you get "Error: listen EADDRINUSE" try `ps aux | grep node` to find the hanging server.js and `kill` the process id.

+If you get an error about the pid file, `mkdir tmp`